• Skip to primary navigation

 Secret Spice Blend

 Are you or your guests lactose-intolerant?
 No problem.
-Here’s two lactose-free options.
+Here are two lactose-free options.

 Option #2 – You can actually add one or two lactase tablets (the enzyme that breaks down lactose) to the buttermilk brine and the next day you will have lactose-free buttermilk marinated chicken!